'There is no solitude in the world like that of the big city.'

 & see what answers I come up with, as life hasn't been pleasant I must say, hence one of the reasons for this Blogbook.

-We used to roam these areas though, before the
+We used to roam these areas though, albeit in a feudal system of overlordship, then these overlords created the

 Initially cities, usually walled & built by a river, emerged

-(in Mesopotamia, now Iraq) out of the collective need for protection from neighbouring tribes.
+(in Mesopotamia, now Iraq) out of the collective need for protection from wild animals & especially neighbouring tribes.
 The following describes the situation at the time of ancient Greece,

 'Without a powerful, centralized state, smaller governing bodies created political order.
 One such type of governing body was the city-state or polis.
 Initially, the term polis referred to a fortified area or citadel which offered protection during times of war.
 Because of the relative safety these structures afforded, people flocked to them & set up communities & commercial centers.
 Over time, poleis—the plural of polis—became urban centers whose power & influence extended to the surrounding agricultural regions, which provided resources & paid taxes.'

-(Incidentally, the term police is derived from the ancient Greek polis)
+(Incidentally, the term police & politics are derived from the ancient Greek polis)

 the most proficient at it at any rate.
 One can imagine the advantages a series of strategically placed castles would have over the peasantry of Medieval Europe or the fort (originally Roman) of the U.S. Army against the Plains Tribes of North America for example.
 In other words, the rule of thumb would be, where there was built a city, surely, as Plato suggested it would,